shomiller/academic-kickstart/content/publication/baglio-2020-oqu/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Journal of High Energy Physics, 1911 (2019) 034*"
+publication = ""
-publication_short = "JHEP 1911 (2019) 034"
+publication_short = ""

 # Abstract.
-abstract = "Simplified template cross sections define a framework for the measurement and dissemination of kinematic information in Higgs measurements.
-We benchmark the currently proposed setup in an analysis of dimension-6 effective field theory operators for WH production.
-Calculating the Fisher information allows us to quantify the sensitivity of this framework to new physics and study its dependence on phase space.
-New machine-learning techniques let us compare the simplified template cross section framework to the full, high-dimensional kinematic information.
-We show that the way in which we truncate the effective theory has a sizable impact on the definition of the optimal simplified template cross sections."
+abstract = "The production of 𝑊H, ZH, WW and WZ pairs probes non-Standard-Model interactions of quarks, gauge bosons, and the Higgs boson.
+New effects can be parameterized in terms of an effective field theory (EFT) where the Lagrangian is expanded in terms of higher-dimension operators suppressed by increasing powers of a high scale Lambda.
+We examine the importance of including next-to-leading-order QCD corrections in global fits to the coefficients of the EFT.
+The numerical implications on the fits due to different approaches to enforcing the validity of the EFT are quantified.
+We pay particular attention to the dependence of the fits on the expansion in 1/Lambda^2 since the differences between results calculated at O(1/Lambda^2) and O(1/Lambda^4) may give insight into the possible significance of dimension-8 effects."

 # Summary.
 An optional shortened abstract.
-summary = "We analyze WH production using the MadMiner machine learning tool and quantify the information in kinematic phase space."
+summary = "We extend our analysis of NLO corrections in the SMEFT on $WW$ and $WZ$ to include the $WH$ and $ZH$ processes."

 # Digital Object Identifier (DOI)
-doi = "10.1007/JHEP11(2019)034"
+doi = ""

 # Is this a featured publication? (true/false)
 featured = false